 In addition to crime, when you travel to California, there is also the risk of natural disasters.
 Wildfires are becoming more common.
 You could also experience an earthquake, although most are minor.

 Anytime you travel it is important to have travel insurance to minimize your exposure if something bad were to happen.
+Check out different options available here.

 Overall Winner: Los Angeles or San Francisco?